 Address: 662 Cross St, Malden, MA 02148

 Although FAO Schwarz is no longer in business, it’s still worth taking a trip down memory lane to commemorate this incredible toy store.
-If you never visited this store in real life, you’ll almost certainly seen it in the movies.
-The huge floor piano was part of a scene in Big, and it was also the set for Duncan’s Toy Chest in Home Alone 2: Lost in New York.
-This incredible toy store was a popular tourist destination as well as a local favorite.
-It had life sized games, dolls, and more, plus just about any toy you could imagine!
+If you never visited this store in real life, you’ll almost certainly see it in the movies.
+The huge floor piano was part of a scene in the movie "Big", and it was also the set for Duncan’s Toy Chest in Home Alone 2: Lost in New York.
+This incredible toy store was a popular tourist destination, as well as a local favorite.
+It had life-sized games, dolls, and more, plus just about any toy you could imagine!